-There are a variety of in-demand careers within the healthcare industry right now, and the role of a phlebotomist is definitely one of them.
-According to the Department of Labor’s Bureau of Labor Statistics, the job outlook for phlebotomists from 2018–2028 has a staggering growth rate of 23%, which is significantly faster than average.
+Phlebotomists careers are some of the most in-demand jobs in the healthcare industry.
+According to the Department of Labor, the job outlook for phlebotomists from 2018–2028 has a staggering growth rate of 23%, which is significantly faster than average.

-With this critical healthcare role on the rise, we often get asked: “How do I become a phlebotomist?”
-So today we’ll start by quickly running down what a phlebotomist does, the steps you need to take to become one, and the potential certifications you’ll need.
+With this critical healthcare role on the rise, we often are asked: “How do I become a phlebotomist?”
+So today we’ll start by quickly summarizing what a phlebotomist does, the steps you need to take to be certified as one, and the career outlook for the industry.

 Phlebotomists must perform important non-clinical tasks, too.
 They talk with patients and donors to put them at ease about having their blood drawn, which takes a considerable amount of patience and compassion.
 They must be detail-oriented since they’re also tasked with verifying the patient’s identity to ensure proper labeling of specimens and entry of information into the healthcare facility’s database.
 While handling all of this, they must also maintain a spotless work environment in an effort to avoid infection or contamination.
 Additionally, phlebotomists assemble and maintain equipment such as needles and specimen containers.